On operators on $C_0(\alpha\times L)$ under the Ostaszewski's $\clubsuit$-principle: Introduction

-In this paper we investigate the same types of questions as above for spaces of the form $C([0,\alpha]\times K)$, where $K=L\cup \{\infty\}$ in the Aleksandrov one-point compactification of a particular scattered locally compact Hausdorff space $L$ that is inspired in a recent construction under $\clubsuit$, see \cite[Proposition 3.1]{CK}.
-These spaces induce interesting geometric properties to the $C(K^n)$ spaces, see \cite{CK}.
+In this paper we investigate the same type of questions above for spaces of the form $C_0(\alpha\times L)$.
+More precisely, inspired in a construction from \cite{CK} we isolate a property for a locally compact Haudorsff space $L$ which will imply, for each countable ordinal space $\alpha$, that every operator on $C_0(\alpha\times L)$ is as simple as possible.